jjdeprisco/JDRenderEngine/README.md

 1. Single-key render (after you've done some setup).
 2. Crucially, I provided a "panic button" so you can stop and re-render easily.
 Lots of under the hood scripting is taken care of so you can focus on the creative part!
 3. Scene and current time (in seconds) are provided via a heads-up display that can be used as a preview or rendered with the actual content.
 The default output for the Moviefileout TOP does not include this overlay, but it's easy to change.
-4. Scene time caluclations are handled by scripts.
+4. Scene time calculations are handled by scripts.
 5. Options for running test audio in a loop without rendering.
 6. Optional post FX section that can be controlled per scene.
 By default this is turned off, and the default effect is Edge.
 7. Everything is *independent* of the Touchdesigner timeline.